mocdaniel/lab-argocd-odyssey/educates/workshop/content/08-update-application/index.md

 To confirm our changes, we can view the detected differences by clicking on the item - it conveniently displays our added `<img/>` tag as incoming changes.

 ![ArgoCD diff view](diff.png)

+Now that we confirmed that ArgoCD picked up on the right changes, we can go ahead and **sync** once more.

 That's it - we just improved our NGINX deployment to show the Argo mascot!